Team-5-data/Project-2/README.md

 - Business-focused KPIs: ADR (Average Daily Rate), RevPAR.

 Team Collaboration
-This project is developed jointly by a 5-member team.
+This project is developed jointly by a 4 member team.
 Each contributor focuses on a specific module (EDA, feature engineering, modeling, visualization, business insights) and integrates work through Git version control for seamless collaboration.